• Recipes

 Equipment

 You'll need a lined baking sheet for this recipe -- I like my Nordic Ware Baker's Big Sheet lined with a Silpat ¾ sheet liner!
-You'll also want a small cookie scoop for evenly-sized cookies.
-Here are a few more of my favorite tools for these green tea chocolate chip cookies:
+You'll also want a small cookie scoop for evenly-sized cookie dough balls.

 Tips and F.A.Q.